-- The catalog in use when you originally enrolled in an accredited college or university.
+- Requirements that were in effect at the time the student originally enrolled in an accredited college

-- The catalog in use at your intended graduation date from a Los Rios college.
+- Requirements that were in effect at the intended date of graduation from a Los Rios college

 Repetition of courses must be conducted by all California community colleges in compliance with Title 5, Sections 55040 through 55046.